mooreaz92/bank_campaign_optimizer/README.md

 The final model is a significant improvement over the baseline model, as it can predict 73% of the customers who would subscribe to a term deposit.

-Since we optimized for recall and minimized false negatives (model predicts they wont, when in reality they will), the call center will cast a wider net over its customer base and contact more customers who may subscribe to a term deposit at the cost of some additional false positives (model predicts they will, when in reality they don't).
+Since we optimized for recall and minimized false negatives (model predicts they won't, when in reality they will), the call center will cast a wider net over its customer base and contact more customers who may subscribe to a term deposit at the cost of some additional false positives (model predicts they will, when in reality they don't).

 After all, it is less costly to spend a few minutes trying to contact and sell a term deposit to a customer than it is to miss out on potential business.